A few words

 Guided by the motto of Mustafa Barzani which says that “It is an honor to serve one’s own people,” the BCF started its activities.
 The BCF has obtained official licenses from the Iraqi and Kurdistan Regional Governments and the United States licensed the BCF in 2016.

 In Coordination and Management meeting of the United Nations in April of 2016, the BCF was granted a Consultative Status at the United Nations Economic and Social Council (ECOSOC).
 It was also officially registered as a charitable organization in Kuwait in the same year.

-The BCF’s humanitarian activities have transcended Iraq’s borders and it has carried out various activities to assist the most vulnerable in Turkey, Syria, Australia, Bangladesh, Yemen, Saudi Arabia, Serbia, and Lebanon.
+The BCF’s humanitarian activities have transcended Iraq’s borders and it has carried out various activities to assist the most vulnerable in Turkey, Syria, Australia, Bangladesh, Yemen, Saudi Arabia, Serbia, and Lebanon ,South of Sudan.
 The BCF’s projects rely on its sponsors and donors and supported by volunteers.